bps90/contiki-cooja-mobility-plugin/README.md

 ```
 save the above lines in a .txt file, except the header, then provide file to Cooja through "Mobility..." option.

+## Notes

+- The file must be sorted by time.

 credits to: